snowyu/property-manager.js/README.md

 So we have these classes: SimplePropertyManager,NormalPropertyManager and AdvancePropertyManager.

-first the rules of the attributes:
+first the rules of the properties:

 * exported attributes means they are the JSON.stringify(aObj) attributes only.
 * The non-enumerable attributes can not be exported and assigned.